Appayya (film)

-Appayya is a 2013 Kannada-language romance film written, directed and co-produced by S. Narayan.
+Appayya is a 2013 Indian Kannada-language romance film written, directed and co-produced by S. Narayan.
 Srinagar Kitty and Bhama star.
 After much delay in finding the release date, the film finally made its premier across Karnataka on 13 September 2013.

-It was remade in Bangladesh in 2016 as Angaar starring Om and Jolly.
+It was remade in Bengali in 2016 as Angaar starring Om and Jolly.

+Plot

+The story centers around two rival families, headed by Goravayya and Devarajanna respectively.
+Appayya, has been brought up by Goravayya.
+Naturally, Appayya is very loyal to him.
+However, he falls in love with Gowra, the daughter of Devarajanna.
+As the affair becomes public, the rivalry between the two families intensifies.
+In the end, a dramatic turn of events unites the couple.